bendangelo/EntityJS/README.md

   * Plugins - Contains minified scripts for plugin play.

 * Tests - Contains test files to run in [QUnit](http://docs.jquery.com/QUnit)

+* Styles - Contains all css to be included.
+Will support sass and others later on.

 * game.json - Optional, configurate scripts order, ignore certain files, etc